Dale Earnhardt Jr. Learned a ‘Frustrating’ Lesson About the Reality of NASCAR Stardom Before He Even Made His Cup Series Debut

 Stepping into the spotlight as the son of a racing legend would be a challenge for anyone, no matter how much media training they had.
 Thankfully for Dale Earnhardt Jr., he proved to be pretty good at the whole NASCAR thing.

 While there were some major bumps along the way, like the tragic death of Dale Earnhardt Sr. and some serious concussion issues, Junior still had quite the career.
-He won 26 races, including 2 Daytona 500s, during his time in NASCAR’s Cup Series; he also took home 15 Most Popular Driver titles and made built up an estimated $300 fortune.
+He won 26 races, including 2 Daytona 500s, during his time in NASCAR’s Cup Series.
+He also took home 15 Most Popular Driver titles and built up an estimated $300 fortune.